A Practical Perspective on Monitoring

-We make reference to the best practice guidelines published by the EC and the standard EC commitments template.
+We make reference to the best practice guidelines published by the European Commission (EC) and the standard EC commitments template.
 The general requirements of other competition authorities for divestiture commitments are broadly similar to those of the EC.
 Our experience of multi-jurisdictional mergers involving multiple competition authorities in parallel is that competition authorities around the world are increasingly working closely together in the context of maintaining the regulatory oversight of global transactions.

 The standard EC commitments template defines two distinct divestiture periods.
 During the first divestiture period, the sales process is in the hands of the seller, supervised by a monitoring trustee, whereas in the second divestiture period, the sales process is under the control of a divestiture trustee.
-In its best practice guidelines, the EC states that it normally considers as appropriate a period of six months for the first divestiture period and three to six months for the second period.
+In its best practice guidelines, the EC states that it normally considers as appropriate a period of six months for the first divestiture period and three to six months for the second period.2

 The proposed purchaser of the divestment business must meet the purchaser criteria as defined in the commitments.
 The purchaser must be independent of the seller and have sufficient financial resources, expertise and incentives to maintain and develop the divestment business as a viable and active competitive force in the market.
 Additional purchaser criteria may be defined by the competition authority in specific cases.
-The DOJ applies similar criteria to the assessment of acceptable purchasers.
-The DOJ’s Merger Remedies Manual makes clear that private equity or other investment firms may be suitable and that in some cases a private equity purchaser may be preferred.

 During the due diligence phase, the seller is committed to providing sufficient information to potential purchasers about the divestment business and personnel, as well as granting reasonable access to the personnel.